-The shortest time span of any of the listed conditions shall be the expiration date assigned to the medication.
+- (4) Drugs or dosage forms having known stability problems or that are not packaged as defined in Article XXX are assigned an expiration date of less than ninety (90) days. - (5) The shortest time span of any of the listed conditions shall be the expiration date assigned to the medication.

-C. RETURN OF MEDICATIONS FROM AN INSTITUTIONAL FACILITY TO THE PROVIDER PHARMACY
+3. RETURN OF MEDICATIONS FROM A LTCF TO THE PROVIDER PHARMACY

-- 1. Medication that has been dispensed for a patient residing in an institutional facility may be returned to the provider pharmacy provided that the medication has an approved reason for return as follows: - A. Medication was discontinued prior to delivery; - B. Patient expired prior to medication being delivered; - C. Patient in the hospital (discharge status) at time of delivery; - D. Medication dosage changed prior to delivery; - E. Patient has excessive medications remaining from previous cycle (requires written explanation by the Director of Nurses). - F. Medication is considered to be dispensed when it leaves the dispensing pharmacy and is delivered to the institutional facility.

-Any such medication subject to return must be intact with no doses removed from blister package (unit dose).
+- A. Medication that has been dispensed for a patient residing in a LTCF facility may be returned to the provider pharmacy provided that the medication has an approved reason for return as follows: - (1) Medication was discontinued prior to delivery; - (2) Patient no longer a patient or expired prior to medication being delivered; - (3) Medication dosage changed prior to delivery; - (4) Medication is considered to be dispensed when it leaves the dispensing pharmacy and is delivered to the LTCF. - B. Any medication subject to return must be intact with no doses removed from blister package (unit dose) and must not have had contact with other medications.
 Medications, which have been dispensed and placed in bulk packages and accepted by a responsible person at the LTCF, shall not be returned to the dispensing pharmacy for any reason.
-All medication subject to return, must be returned to the provider pharmacy by pharmacy personnel within five (5) days.
-No controlled substances may be returned.

-The provider pharmacy must implement approved procedures, which ensure that any returned medication has been properly stored, has not been tampered with, and the integrity of the medication remains intact.
+All medication subject to return must be returned to the provider pharmacy by pharmacy personnel within five (5) days.
+No controlled substances may be returned. - C. The provider pharmacy must implement approved procedures, which ensure that any returned medication has been properly stored, has not been tampered with, and the integrity of the medication remains intact.
 Paper trails tracking these procedures must be maintained by the provider pharmacy for a period of two (2) years and be readily retrievable for inspection by agents of the Board.